 Wedding DJs love to have autonomy and play whatever they want to.
 But since it’s your wedding, you should get to have input about what gets played and what doesn’t.
-If you have some "deal breaker" songs, be sure to share them with your potential DJ and make sure he or she understands your wishes.
+If you have some "deal breaker" songs that you do not want to be played, be sure to share them with your potential DJ and make sure he or she understands your wishes.

 - Will your equipment allow you to mix one song into another so that there are no breaks in between songs?

 One of the top reasons to hire a wedding DJ rather than just using an iPod is that they should be able to provide a seamless flow of music.
 If they can't, it's time to look elsewhere.

 - Will you take breaks?
 If so, what happens during the breaks?

 Again, unlike a band or an iPod, a DJ should be able to have a seamless flow of music with no breaks.